folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Active.** Ledger, group, or fund currently used by your library.
 *   **Inactive.** Ledger, group, or fund previously used by your library.
-*   **Pending.** Ledger, group, or fund that may possibly be used by your library.
+*   **Frozen.** Ledger, group, or fund that is paused.

-### Ledger

-To search for funds belonging to a certain ledger, follow these steps:

-1. In the **Search & filter** pane, click **Ledger**.
-2. Select the ledger from the drop-down list.
-Your results appear in the Fund pane.

 ### Type

-To search for funds assigned with a specific type, follow these steps:
+To search for funds by type, follow these steps:

 1. In the **Search & filter** pane, click **Type**.
-2. Select the type from the drop-down list.
-Your results appear in the Fund pane.
+2. Select the fund type from the drop-down list.
+The funds are listed in the result pane.

 ### Group

-To search for funds belonging to a certain group, follow these steps:
+To search for funds assigned to a group, follow these steps:

 1. In the **Search & filter** pane, click **Group**.
 2. Select the group from the drop-down list.
+The funds are listed in the result pane..

+### Acquisition units

+To search for fiscal years, ledgers, groups, or funds assigned with a specific acquisition unit, follow these steps:

+1. In the **Search & filter** pane, click **Acquisition units**.
-Your results appear in the Fund pane.
+2. Select the acquisition unit from the drop-down list.
+The search results appear in the Fiscal year, Ledger, Group, or Fund pane.

 ### Tags